The AI Operating System for European mid-market wealth management's AI transition

 What evidence do we have today?

 Paying clients generating recurring revenue across our beachhead segment.
 Compliance Launch Group in progress with Saranac Partners as anchor sponsor.
 Active pipeline of qualified prospects across the UK, Switzerland, and Italy.
 Compliance, Research, and Investments agents in active development with anchor clients shaping requirements.
 Pre-seed round closed (Fuel Ventures lead, Patronus Capital top-up).
-Seed round currently underway with strong soft commitments.
+Seed round currently underway, target close June 2026.
 Specific client counts, ARR, and pipeline figures are aligned to the financial model and updated separately.

 The cohort sales model is the core of our investment story.
 Most B2B SaaS companies at our stage describe outbound and partnerships as their go-to-market.
 We have a structured, repeatable conversion engine that creates urgency, builds peer-driven social proof, and is dramatically more capital-efficient than traditional enterprise sales.
 This is the client growth path reflected in our financial model.